 No, as the range is the primary key, you can't have two inetnums in the database with the same range

 A reasonable assumption that LIRs might make is that if they sub-allocate a /24, they can (eventually) assign the same /24.
 However, since the sub-allocation and the assignment objects would have the same range, LIRs or downstream providers can only assign (sub-allocated range -1) as the largest possible assignment in the sub-allocation.

 - Can one customer get more than one sub-allocation from the same LIR? →

-- Can an organisation get sub-allocations from more than one LIR? →
+- Can a customer get sub-allocations from more than one LIR? →

-Yes, downstream network operators may receive sub-allocations totalling more than a /20 from more than one LIR.
+Yes, customers may receive sub-allocations from more than one LIR.